cytoscape/web-cytoscape-manual/docs/Quick_Tour_of_Cytoscape.md

 ![](_static/images/Quick_Tour/quick_tour_9.png)

 The **Layout Tools** let you adjust the *height* and *width* of the network either independently or together (both) by using an intuitive slider.
-The *circular arrow* button on the right resets the only the slider's position allowing additional adjustments.
+The *circular arrow* button on the right resets only the slider's position allowing additional adjustments.

 <a id="network_viewer"> </a>
 ## Network Viewer